ssw2003/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - I made a mock create account button that uses the buttons next to that button to make a mock username.
+It doesn't display it after you're done making the username.
+I made a mock sign in where you can log in as Billy, Bob, or Joe, as well as a mock sign out.
+I made mock buttons for playing and joining games that tell you to click the playing screen.
 - [x] **Hooks** - I have a hook to make a variable and set it.
 I used hooks to set the picture variables for being displayed in the main screen, the playing screen, and the error screen.
+I used hooks in order to change the value of the number of marbles left when someone clicks a button.

 ## 🚀 Service deliverable